lee-alan/fintrack/api/doc/README.md

 - response: 200
   - content-type: `application/json`
   - body: object
+    - username: (string) the username of the user
     - \_id: (string) the expenses id
     - type: (string) the type of expense
     - amount: (float) the amount of the expense